fooble2137/Fooble-Paper-Utils/README.md

 </dependency>
 ```

-You cannot add a JAR file to your plugins directory, which means that you need to shade Fooble PaperMC Utils into your own plugin.
+You cannot add a JAR file to your plugins directory, which means that you need to shade Fooble PaperMC Utils into your
+own plugin.
 You can do this using the Maven Shade Plugin.
-WYou will also need to include the official PaperMC repository in your `pom.xml` file.
+You will also need to include the official PaperMC repository
+in your `pom.xml` file.
 Please note the version of PaperMC.